mrozema/doll-smuggler/README.md

 ### Tests
 _Oh yeah, tests..._
-You can run the tests with
+You can simply run the tests with:
 `lein test`

 **Output:**